Resources at the Manor

 Student rooms are located in the manor and the adjacent (one-minute walk) Carriage House.
 There are three residential floors in the manor and two in the Carriage House, and there are several shared bathroom and shower facilities on each floor.
 All rooms are furnished with beds, wardrobes, desks, chairs, and a sink.
 Bed linens and towels for each student are provided as well.
 Bulletin boards in each room allow students to make the room feel more like home by adding personal touches.

 Because the size and shape of each room varies slightly due to the design of the buildings, the number of roommates may vary from one to four students per room.
 Responses from surveys completed during the application process are used to match roommates, and students find out their rooming assignments upon arrival at the manor.

 Amenities in both the manor and Carriage House include laundry facilities, vending, and TV/lounge spaces.
-The Refectory dining service, health clinic, Bistro pub, and student development office are easily accessible to all residents, with a sports hall building on site, as well as walking trails within the 297 acres of surrounding gardens, parkland, woodland, and farmland.
+The Refectory dining service, health clinic, Bistro pub, and Student Engagement office are easily accessible to all residents, with a sports hall building on site, as well as walking trails within the 297 acres of surrounding gardens, parkland, woodland, and farmland.

 Harlaxton is closely monitoring this evolving global public health situation.
 The College has prepared a list of frequently asked questions regarding COVID-19 and how it might affect the Harlaxton community.

 Harlaxton College is committed to helping students keep well or recover quickly while they are here.
 A college nurse is available on site Monday through Thursday, and appointments can also be made with a local doctor just down the road.
 Students’ mental health is also taken seriously, and a counselor is available on site once a week as well as by appointment or in an emergency.